- Learn about Kubernetes Pods.

-You can use these commands to see when applications were deployed, what their current status is, where they are running and what their configuration is.
+You can use these commands to see when applications were deployed, what their current statuses are, where they are running and what their configurations are.

 Now that we know more about our cluster components and the command line, let's explore our application.

 A node is a worker machine in Kubernetes and may be a VM or physical machine, depending on the cluster.
 Multiple Pods can run on one Node.